-New this year will be the option of Payment In Full During Registration or Three Payments, 1st During Registration, 2nd Midpoint, and 3rd Payment Collected on Friday a Week Before Event.
-(Payment plan does not include a discount only when paying for the camp in full do you get the discount.)
+This will be the option of Payment In Full During Registration or Three Payments, 1st During Registration, 2nd Midpoint, and 3rd Payment Collected on Friday a Week Before Event.
+(Payment plan does not include a discount, only when paying for the camp in full do you get the discount.)

 Register online and pay with a credit card.
 In order to receive the discount fee, the camp office must receive a COMPLETED form WITH PAYMENT on or before each tier price deadline.
 FIRST TIER PRICING DEADLINE- MARCH 15,2020 SECOND TIER PRICING DEADLINE- JUNE 7, 2020

 Once you have registered for camp, you will receive a confirmation e-mail.
 Be sure to check your junk box for this email if you don't find it in your inbox.

 For all on-site camps, fees are refundable with the exception of $25 if the camp office is notified of cancellation at least seven days before session starts.
 There will be no refund for off-site camps unless the vacated spot can be filled.

 Souvenir Group Picture

 There will be an all-camp group picture taken at each camp session.
 The group pictures will be available to download from our website at no additional cost.
 Please click here to get your group picture.
 Group Picture